-IN LSAMP at BSU
+IN LSAMP @ BSU

-About IN LSAMP at BSU
+About IN LSAMP @ BSU

-President Mearns Video
+President Welcome Video

-Wildlife biology, 2019
+Wildlife Biology, 2019

-Mr. Dantzler was selected as an LSAMP scholar in Spring 2018.He is currently seeking a bachelor's degree in Wildlife Biology.
-As an LSAMP scholar he has been working with Ball State Biology Professor Dr.Kamal Islam as well as Micayla Jones, the Red Tail Land Conservancy Stewardship Director.
+Mr. Dantzler was selected as an LSAMP scholar in Spring 2018.
+Currently, he is seeking a BS in Wildlife Biology.
+He is working in Dr.Kamal Islam's lab, as well as Micayla Jones, the Red Tail Land Conservancy Stewardship Director.
 His project is focused conducting a survey within multiple Red tail conservancy properties and creating a database of Reptilian and Amphibian species.
-He is involved with the greek life at Ball State as a brother of Delta Tau Delta fraternity, a member of the wildlife society, and a volunteer on the Ball State Herpetology Study.
-Upon graduation Mr. Dantzler hopes to become a Reptile/Amphibian Zookeeper.
+He is involved with the greek life as a brother of Delta Tau Delta fraternity, a member of the wildlife society, and a volunteer on the Ball State Herpetology Study.
+After graduation, he hopes to become a Reptile/Amphibian Zookeeper.